Compression Codes

 is called a codebook.

-Given a probability distribution defined over the alphabet symbols, we want to find the codebook which minimizes the average length of an encoded string.
+Given a probability distribution defined over the alphabet symbols, we want to find the code which minimizes the average length of the codewords.

 From now on, for the i-th symbol of the alphabet xᵢ ∈ X